 Start terms: It is possible to begin the certificate program only in these terms: 1,2,3, & 4.

 Requirements for Successful Completion

-The student must submit a Notification of Completion to the certificate's administrative contact after completing all of the certificate requirements.
-The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted verified by the certificate program and processed by the Registrar.
+The student should review the section of the website that addresses completion before completing certificate program requirements.
+The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted, verified by the certificate program, and processed by the Registrar.

 Population, Family and Reproductive Health